 Vegan Carrot Cake Cupcakes

-Chai Spiced Hot Crossed Buns (Fruit-Free)
+Chai Spiced Hot Cross Buns (Fruit-Free)

 Ingredients

-- 1 x 7 gram packet of yeast
+- 1 x 7 gram packet yeast

-- ¼ cup white sugar
+- ¼ cup white sugar/granulated sugar

-- 1 ½ cups dairy-free milk warmed
+- 1 ½ cups dairy free milk warmed

-- 4 ¼ cups plain flour
+- 4 ¼ cups plain flour/all purpose flour

 - 1 tablespoon chai spice mix see notes

-- ¼ cup 60 grams dairy-free butter
+- ¼ cup (60 grams) dairy free butter

 - 1 egg room temperature